Equalization Loss v2: A New Gradient Balance Approach for Long-tailed Object Detection: Experiments

 \subsection{Experiments on Open Images Detection}

 To verify the generalization ability to other datasets, we conduct experiments on the OpenImages~\cite{kuznetsova2018open}.
 OpenImages is another large-scale object detection dataset with long-tailed distributed categories.
 We use the data split of challenge 2019, which is a subset of OpenImages V5.
-The \texttt{train} set is consist of 1.7M images of 500 categories.
+The \texttt{train} set consists of 1.7M images of 500 categories.
 We evaluate our models on the 41k \texttt{val} set.
 In addition to the standard mAP@IOU=0.5 metric, we also group categories into five groups (100 categories per group) according to their instance numbers and report the mAP within each group respectively.
 The results are shown in Table~\ref{tab:openimage}.
-EQL v2 reaches an AP of 50.9, outperforming the baseline model and EQL by 9\% and 6.4\% respectively.
-For the tail group (AP1), the EQL v2 increases the AP by 22.3\%, which is much more than the improvement of EQL (8.1\%).
+EQL v2 reaches an AP of 52.6, outperforming the baseline model and EQL by 9.5 AP and 7.3 AP respectively.
+For the tail group (AP1), the EQL v2 increases the AP by 22.3 point, which is much more than the improvement of EQL (6.4 AP).
 EQL v2 also outperform EQL considerably on the larger ResNet-101 backbone.
+For both baseline and EQL models, there is still a large performance gap between head and tail classes.
+EQL v2 brings all categories into a more equal status.
+It achieves similar accuracy for all categories groups.
 It is worth noting that we tune the hyper-parameter $\lambda$ in EQL which puts 250 categories into tail group for OpenImage.
 In contrast, the hyper-parameters of EQL v2 are kept the same as that on LVIS.
-Those experiments not only shows the effectiveness but also good generalization ability of EQL v2.
+Those experiments not only show the effectiveness but also good generalization ability of EQL v2.
+We also report the further tuned results of EQL v2 on Open Images.
+The values of $\mu$, $\gamma$ and $\alpha$ are 0.9, 12, 8 respectively.